What is Installation Art? (5 Examples of Art Installations That Stimulate the Senses)

 5. Technology-enhanced environments: Moment of Reflection

-Combining data technology with large-scale physical displays, digital artist Refik Anadol builds immersive digital sculptures and environments that envelope visitors in the sights and sounds of data.
+Combining data technology with large-scale physical displays, digital artist Refik Anadol builds immersive digital sculptures and environments that envelop visitors in the sights and sounds of data.

 In one of his most recent installations, Anadol and his team at Refik Anadol Studio used a machine learning algorithm to process more than 300 million photographs, visually displaying the results through an 18-foot sculpture.
-Anadol tells UCLA’s Jessica Wolf that this installation was created to inspire viewers to reflect upon the events of the past two years and feel a sense of calm and hope.
+Anadol tells UCLA’s Jessica Wolf that this installation was created to inspire viewers to reflect upon the tumultuous pandemic years and feel a sense of calm and hope.

 Creating an interactive, multi-sensory art installation doesn't just begin with a great concept.
 It starts with the right partner.
 Once inspiration strikes, a full-service art installation design and fabrication company can provide you with a plan to budget accurately and streamline the entire project process.